 For a bit of a change and if the weather is nice, why not try these great frozen treats – almost like having an ice-cream cake for a children’s party!

 Recipe courtesy of Lola the Pitty:

-Not only do these make a great treat with a difference, they are also ridiculously quick and easy to prepare.
-You will need a regular and a mini-sized cupcake tin if you want to achieve the tiered look, otherwise we’re positive your dog won’t mind single layer frozen deliciousness, packed with nutrients as well.
+Not only do these make a great treat with a difference, but they are also ridiculously quick and easy to prepare.
+You will need a regular and a mini-sized cupcake tin if you want to achieve the tiered look, otherwise, we’re positive your dog won’t mind single layer frozen deliciousness, packed with nutrients as well.

 Half cup peanut butter – smooth or crunchy depending on what you think the birthday doggie will prefer